Skip to main content

 }'

-On Solana, Bridge submits an onchain transaction to register the program delegate address for the specified crypto_account address after creating the card account.
+On Solana, Bridge submits an onchain transaction to register the program delegate address for the wallet after the card is created.

-Provision the card account before setting up the token approval.
+Create the card before setting up the token approval.
 This ensures Bridge ties the address to the customer before your app submits any approvals onchain.

 Set up token approval

-After provisioning the card account, the wallet must approve Bridge’s smart contract to pull funds during card transactions.
+After creating the card, the wallet must approve Bridge’s smart contract to pull funds during card transactions.
 Bridge provides a consolidated version of the Solana delegate approval logic in a GitHub Gist.

 Set up the connection and transaction